LLMARE-REPO/LLMARE/README.md

 ## About

-This repository contains the code for the system for the paper: Reproducing UI Contexts Described in App Reviews with LLM
+This repository contains the code for the system for the paper: Reproducing UI Scenarios Described in App Reviews with Large Language Models

 LLMARE is a LLM-based system for reproducing user-described scenarios in app reviews.
 It can automatically reproduce the scenarios described in user reviews, and save screenshots of the reproduction process along with records of the executed actions and other related information.